hyperledger-archives/sawtooth-docs-archive/docs/core/1.1/sysadmin_guide/systemd.md

----
-title: Running Sawtooth as a Service
+# Running Sawtooth as a Service
----

 When you installed Sawtooth with `apt-get`, `systemd` units were added for the Sawtooth components (validator, REST API, transaction